Butte, Montana: Open-pit mining era

-Thousands of homes were destroyed in the Meaderville suburb and surrounding areas, McQueen and East Butte, to excavate the Berkeley Pit, which opened in 1954 by Anaconda Copper.
-At the time of its opening, the Berkeley Pit was the largest truck-operated open pit copper mine in the United States.
-The Berkeley Pit grew with time until it began encroaching on the Columbia Gardens.
+Thousands of homes were destroyed in the Meaderville suburb and surrounding areas, McQueen and East Butte, to excavate the Berkeley Pit, which Anaconda Copper opened in 1954.
+When it opened, the Berkeley Pit was the largest truck-operated open pit copper mine in the nation.
+It grew until it began encroaching on the Columbia Gardens.
 After the Gardens caught fire and burned to the ground in November 1973, the Continental Pit was excavated on the former park site.
-In 1977, the ARCO (Atlantic Richfield Company) company purchased Anaconda, and only three years later started shutting down mines due to lower metal prices.
+In 1977, the ARCO (Atlantic Richfield Company) purchased Anaconda, and three years later started shutting down mines due to lower metal prices.
 In 1983, all mining in the Berkeley Pit was suspended.
-The same year, an organization of low income and unemployed residents of Butte formed to fight for jobs and environmental justice; the Butte Community Union produced a detailed plan for community revitalization and won substantial benefits, including a Montana Supreme Court victory striking down as unconstitutional State elimination of welfare benefits.
+The same year, an organization of low-income and unemployed Butte residents formed to fight for jobs and environmental justice; the Butte Community Union produced a detailed plan for community revitalization and won substantial benefits, including a Montana Supreme Court victory striking down as unconstitutional state elimination of welfare benefits.
 After mining ceased at the Berkeley Pit, water pumps in nearby mines were also shut down, which resulted in highly acidic water laced with toxic heavy metals filling up the pit.

 Anaconda ceased mining at the Continental Pit in 1983.
 Montana Resources LLP bought the property and reopened the Continental Pit in 1986.
-The company ceased mining in 2000, but resumed in the fall of 2003.
+The company ceased mining in 2000, but resumed in 2003.

-From 1880 through 2005, the mines of the Butte district have produced more than 9.6 million metric tons of copper, 2.1 million metric tons of zinc, 1.6 million metric tons of manganese, 381,000 metric tons of lead, 87,000 metric tons of molybdenum, 715 e6ozt of silver, and 2.9 e6ozt of gold.
+From 1880 through 2005, the mines of the Butte district produced more than 9.6 million metric tons of copper, 2.1 million metric tons of zinc, 1.6 million metric tons of manganese, 381,000 metric tons of lead, 87,000 metric tons of molybdenum, 715 e6ozt of silver, and 2.9 e6ozt of gold.